Pepito Manaloto: Tuloy ang Kuwento

 Pepito Manaloto: Tuloy ang Kuwento formerly known as Pepito Manaloto, Pepito Manaloto: Ang Tunay na Kuwento, Pepito Manoloto: Kuwento Kuwento and Pepito Manaloto: Ang Unang Kuwento, is a Philippine television sitcom series broadcast by GMA Network.
 Directed by Michael V., it stars Michael V. and Sef Cadayona both in the title role.
 It premiered on March 28, 2010, as Pepito Manaloto on the network's Sunday night line up.

 It was relaunched on September 16, 2012, as Pepito Manoloto: Ang Tunay na Kuwento.
-While Pepito Manaloto: Kuwento Kuwento was aired on October 17, 2020, and concluded on May 29, 2021.
-A prequel series, Pepito Manaloto: Ang Unang Kuwento was launched on July 17, 2021, and concluded on June 4, 2022.
-Pepito Manaloto: Tuloy ang Kuwento, started airing on June 11, 2022 which featured the return of the original cast.
+On October 17, 2020, it was relaunched as Pepito Manaloto: Kuwento Kuwento, and concluded on May 29, 2021.
+A prequel series, Pepito Manaloto: Ang Unang Kuwento premiered on July 17, 2021, and concluded on June 4, 2022.
+Pepito Manaloto: Tuloy ang Kuwento, started airing on June 11, 2022.
+It featured the return of the original cast.
 It is the longest running sitcom series of GMA Network.

 The series was released on DVD by GMA Home Video.
 It is streaming online on YouTube.